 SharePoint is a collaboration and communication tool designed by Microsoft that lets you create websites.
-It can serve as a secure database for sharing, storing, accessing, or organizing information on any device with the help of a web browser.
+It serves as a secure database for sharing, storing, accessing, or organizing information on any device.

 This software has been around since 2001 and has taken many shapes and undergone multiple updates since then.
-Today, SharePoint is the most widely-used base technology for intranets in the world.
+Today, SharePoint is the world’s most widely-used base technology for intranets.

-SharePoint intranet is a private or internal network in an organization that enables employees to collaborate, communicate, manage documents, and perform a host of other corporate activities precisely and securely.
+SharePoint intranet is an organization’s private or internal network that enables employees to collaborate, communicate, manage documents, and perform various other corporate activities precisely and securely.

-SharePoint has a lot to offer in terms of functionality such as asset libraries, task management, communication pages, security and information management, file storage, document management, and more.
+SharePoint has much to offer regarding functionality, such as asset libraries, task management, communication pages, security and information management, file storage, and document management.

-It can provide all the information employees need daily at their fingertips so they don’t have to go searching for it.
+It can provide all the information employees need daily at their fingertips, so they don’t have to search for it.
 This will save time, keep them informed, and enable them complete tasks better and faster.

 SharePoint can be customized to fit your company’s workflow.
 It can easily be tweaked as your company grows, restructures, and its priorities change.

-Different people or teams working on the same project can effectively collaborate and communicate in real-time, and stay up-to-date on important matters.
+Different people or teams working on the same project can effectively collaborate and communicate in real-time.

 SharePoint’s robust document library makes it super easy for team members to distribute, store, manage, search, and locate knowledge assets.

 You can target content at specific employees based on their location, department, function, or seniority.
-This means that each employee will be getting information that is relevant and useful to them rather than being overwhelmed by topics that don’t concern or interest them.
+This means that each employee will be getting relevant and useful information rather than being overwhelmed by topics that don’t concern or interest them.

-This reimagination of Brisbane’s Catholic Education intranet, christened Spire, won the organization an award at the Step Two 2020 Intranet and Digital Workplace Showcase
+This reimagination of Brisbane’s Catholic Education intranet won the organization an award at Step Two 2020 Intranet and Digital Workplace Showcase.

-It’s a shining example of how you can create compelling SharePoint intranet site designs that are in line with your company’s mission and needs.
+It’s a shining intranet example of how you can create compelling SharePoint site designs that align with the company’s mission and needs.

 The site has a personalized dashboard for each employee that contains their professional information—job position, where they work, phone number, employee number, etc.

-It also displays accreditations they’ve acquired and the career courses they’ve taken so far.
-There’s also a section showing the number of leave days an employee has accrued.
+It also displays the accreditations they’ve acquired and the career courses they’ve taken so far.
+A section also shows the number of leave days an employee has accrued.

-Other functionalities built into the intranet site include news and events, policies and procedures, learning and teaching, and employee center tabs, as well as a services and support page.
+Other functionalities built into the intranet website include news and events, policies and procedures, learning and teaching, employee center tabs, and a services and support page.